300 (film): Plot

 Dilios, a hoplite in the Spartan army, narrates the story of a Spartan king named Leonidas I from childhood to kingship through the Spartan child-rearing system and the Battle of Thermopylae.

-A Persian herald arrives at Sparta demanding "earth and water" as a token of submission to King Xerxes.
-He urges Leonidas to submit and insults Queen Gorgo.
-In response, Leonidas and the Spartan soldiers throw the herald and his envoy into a bottomless pit.
-Leonidas then visits the Ephors, proposing a strategy to drive back the Persians through Thermopylae to funnel the Persians into a narrow pass, giving the Greeks' heavy infantry the advantage over the numerically superior Persian light infantry.
-The Ephors warn Leonidas that the Carneia is approaching and that Sparta should not wage war during that time.
-They consult the Oracle, who decrees that Sparta should honor the Carneia.
-As Leonidas angrily departs, an agent from Xerxes appears alongside a Spartan politician, Theron, rewarding the Ephors for their covert support.
+A Persian herald enters Sparta one day, urging Leonidas to offer "earth and water" in submission to King Xerxes.
+Leonidas and the Spartan soldiers decline, throwing the herald, who insulted his wife Queen Gorgo, and his envoy into a bottomless pit.
+Visiting the Ephors, Leonidas proposes repelling the Persians through Thermopylae by funneling them into a narrow pass, allowing the Greeks' heavy infantry to defeat the numerically superior Persian light infantry.
+The Ephors warn Leonidas against waging war during the upcoming Carneia, and the Oracle corroborates their advice.
+As Leonidas angrily departs, an agent from Xerxes appears alongside a Spartan politician named Theron, who rewards the Ephors' covert support with gold and "fresh oracles".

-Although the Ephors have denied him permission to mobilize Sparta's army, Leonidas gathers 300 soldiers, many of with sons to carry on their name.
-Theron and the Council confront Leonidas about defying the Ephors by going to war.
-Leonidas denies going to war, yet they depart for the Hot Gates shortly.
-They are joined by a few thousand Arcadians and other Greeks led by Daxos.
-They reach Thermopylae, watching a storm sinking many Persian navy ships at the Aegean Sea.
-The Spartans then scout out a large Persian encampment and construct a wall, using slain Persian scouts as mortar.

-Meanwhile, Leonidas encounters Ephialtes, a deformed Spartan whose parents fled Sparta to spare him certain infanticide.
-Ephialtes asks to join Leonidas' army and warns him of a secret goat path the Persians could use to outflank and surround the Spartans.
-Although sympathetic, Leonidas rejects him since his deformity could compromise the phalanx formation.
+Having been forbidden to mobilize Sparta's army, Leonidas gathers 300 soldiers, with many leaving behind sons to continue their name.
+Although they are confronted by Theron and the Council about defying the Ephors, they depart for the Hot Gates shortly afterwards.
+Joined by a few thousand Arcadians and their leader Daxos along with other Greeks, they traverse a village that was entirely pillaged by the Persians before reaching Thermopylae, where a storm sinks many Persian navy ships at the Aegean Sea.
+The Spartans then scout out a large Persian encampment and construct a wall using the bodies of slain Persian scouts as mortar.
+Meanwhile, Leonidas encounters Ephialtes, a deformed Spartan whose parents fled Sparta to avert certain infanticide.
+Looking to redeem his family name, Ephialtes details a secret goat path through which the Persians could outflank and surround the Spartans and requests to join Leonidas's army.
+Leonidas sympathetically declines, as despite Ephialtes' skilled thrust attack, his inability to raise his shield would compromise their phalanx formation.

-The battle begins soon after the Spartans' refusal to lay down their weapons.
-Because of the narrowed pathway, the Spartans repel many waves of the advancing Persian army, without losing a soldier.
-Xerxes personally approaches Leonidas and offers him immense wealth and power in exchange for his submission.
-Leonidas declines and mocks the inferior quality of Xerxes' warriors.
-Xerxes sends in his elite guard, the Immortals, accompanied by the monstrous Über Immortal, but the Greeks are once again victorious, with only a few Spartan casualties.
+Following their refusal to lay down their weapons, the Spartans utilize the narrowed pathway to repel many waves of the advancing Persian onslaught, including an arrow volley.
+Xerxes, impressed by their skills, personally approaches Leonidas and offers him immense wealth, power and control of all Greek forces.
+Leonidas declines, mocking the inferior quality of Xerxes' warriors.
+Xerxes sends in his elite guard, the Immortals, accompanied by the monstrous Über Immortal, but the Greeks triumph, suffering only a few Spartan casualties.